 15.1.
 Curriculum is part of the inter-related approach of using curriculum, assessment, and content standards and objectives to facilitate the individualization and direction of classroom programming.

 15.3.
 Only comprehensive curricular systems and comprehensive assessment systems that are included on the approved list shall be used by WV Pre-K classrooms, including classrooms that serve children with identified special needs.
-The West Virginia Pre-K Child Assessment System, inclusive of the Early Learning Scale, focuses on the formative assessment process which is utilized with all children enrolled in WV Pre-K programs, as per Policy 2520.15.
+The West Virginia Early Learning Reporting System: Pre-K, inclusive of the Early Learning Scale, focuses on the formative assessment process which is utilized with all children enrolled in WV Pre-K programs, as per Policy 2520.15.

 15.4.
 Selection and use of supplemental materials/curricular enhancements that address core content areas such as language and literacy acquisition or numeracy, must be based on scientifically-based research and support the philosophy and techniques of the comprehensive curriculum and the requirements of this section.
 Guidance provided by the WVDE will provide assistance to county collaborative early childhood teams regarding the collaborative, local decision making processes pertaining to supplemental materials/curricula enhancement.